Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Common migration issues:

-• PTO balance transfer: Must be manually entered in Gusto (no automatic import)
+- PTO balance transfer: PTO balances can be manually adjusted within Gusto (no automatic import)

 For complete migration guidance, see our hiring your first employee guide.